What is swimmer's ear?

-Summer is here and it’s time for fun in the sun.
 For many of us, summer fun includes splashing in the nearest body of water.
-But what happens when our desire to cool off in the nearest lake, river or pool leads to a painful ear infection or even temporary hearing loss?
+But what happens when our desire to cool off in the water leads to a painful swimmer's ear or even temporary hearing loss?
 It happens more often than you might think.

-Swimmer’s ear, or otitis externa, is a common yet painful affliction affecting millions of people every year.
-The numbers rise in the summer, with 44 percent of cases occurring between June and August.
-Though mostly associated with children, as they are more susceptible due to narrower ear canals, swimmer’s ear can actually affect people of any age.
-According to a study conducted from 2007 to 2011 at Wellington Hospital in New Zealand, the results of which were released in October 2014, swimmer’s ear occurs at a rate of four per 1000 people yearly in the U.S. Although it is not age specific, it occurs five times more often in swimmers than in the general population.
+Swimmer’s ear, also known as otitis externa, affects millions of people every year.
+The numbers rise in the summer, with nearly half of cases occurring between June and August.
+Though mostly associated with children—as they are more susceptible due to narrower ear canals—swimmer’s ear can affect people of any age.
+It also occurs five times more often in swimmers than in the general population.

 "Bacteria proliferate in a warm, moist environment," said Bridget Redlich, infection preventionist at Lake Charles Memorial Health System in Louisiana.
 “Water that stays in the ear after swimming or even showering, if you don't get all of the moisture out and get it good and dry, then it can lead to swimmer's ear."